liufangbaishikele/Soybean_rhizosphere_microbiome/SparCC_practice.md

      AgRhi_otu_count_permutation162.txt
      ```

-* Calculate p\_value using shuffled dataset with exactly the same parameter set up when calculate the former data set.
+* Calculate SparCC using shuffled dataset with exactly the same parameter set up when calculate the former data set.
 Name all the output files consistently, numbered sequentially, and with a '.txt' extension.

   **NOTE** If I only calculate p\_value using one shuffled dataset, the command will like below